Supporting Early Dental Development

 • Difficulty chewing or biting:

-Struggling to bite into food or chew comfortably could point to a problem with jaw alignment.
+Struggling to bite into food or chew comfortably may indicate a problem with jaw alignment.

 • Thumb sucking or dummy use beyond age four: